PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 Both methods are valid, but their usage depends on the specific context within the pool.

     function tickToPrice(int24 tick) internal pure returns (uint160 price) {
-        // The function `getSqrtRatioAtTick` in Uniswap V3 is conceptually related to calculating the price at a given tick, but it serves a different purpose and operates differently compared to the simpler `tickToPrice` function provided.
+        // The function `getSqrtRatioAtTick` in Dragonswap V2 is conceptually related to calculating the price at a given tick, but it serves a different purpose and operates differently compared to the simpler `tickToPrice` function provided.
 Here's how they differ and align:

-        // The `getSqrtRatioAtTick` function is tailored for Uniswap V3's design, where:
+        // The `getSqrtRatioAtTick` function is tailored for Dragonswap V2's design, where:
         // - Liquidity Math**: The square root of the price ratio is used directly in liquidity and fee calculations to save computational resources.
         // - Fixed-point Representation**: The Q96.96 format is a compact and precise way to represent fractional values, balancing gas cost and accuracy.